Thiruvankulam: Economic activities

 The village is home to large petroleum corporations as well as numerous small scale and cottage industries.
 TRACO Cable Company, a cable manufacturer, as well major oil corporations like Bharat Petroleum, Indian Oil Corporation, Hindustan Petroleum have their presence there.
 Agriculture, though it has fallen from the status of the prime means of livelihood in Thiruvankulam, is still in good shape.
 The major produces include coconuts, arecanuts, nutmeg, and pepper.
 Rice cultivation is on the decline.

 Most people are employed in the city of Kochi, major employers being the Kochi Refineries, HOC, FACT and the government of Kerala.

 Places to visit

 Hill Palace

 Hill Palace is a large archaeological museum in Thiruvankulam, Kerala.
 It was the administrative office of the princely state of Kochi.
 Built in 1865, the palace complex that occupies a hill consists of 49 buildings in the traditional architectural style, spreading across 54 acre.
 The complex has an archaeological museum, a heritage museum, a deer park, a 'prehistoric' park, and a children's park.
 The land surrounding the Hill Palace has rare medicinal plants as it used to be a medicinal garden nurtured by the royal gardeners.

 The palace has been converted into a museum and is open to public all days except Mondays from 9:00 am to 12:30 pm and 2:00 pm to 4:30 pm.

-A very well known Malayalam movie, Manichitrathazhu was shot in this palace.
+The Malayalam film, Manichitrathazhu was filmed in this palace.